 As shown in figure 2, there is no third separate site that is required.
 Cloud Witness, like any other quorum witness, gets a vote and can participate in quorum calculations.

 Cloud Witness: Supported scenarios for single witness type

 If you have a Failover Cluster deployment, where all nodes can reach the internet (by extension of Azure), it is recommended that you configure a Cloud Witness as your quorum witness resource.

 Some of the scenarios that are supported use of Cloud Witness as a quorum witness are as follows:

 - Disaster recovery stretched multi-site clusters (see figure 2).

-- Failover Clusters without shared storage (SQL Always On, Exchange DAGs, etc.).
+- Failover Clusters without shared storage (SQL Always On etc.).

 - Failover Clusters running inside Guest OS hosted in Microsoft Azure Virtual Machine Role (or any other public cloud).

 - Failover Clusters running inside Guest OS of Virtual Machines hosted in private clouds.